notem/pyptlib3/sphinx/API.rst

    if 'rot26' in client.getTransports():
        launch_rot26_client()

+For a full list of the methods available, see the module docs for :class:`client
+<pyptlib.client.ClientTransportPlugin>` and :class:`client.config
+<pyptlib.client_config.ClientConfig>`.

 .. note:: Since the application runs as a client, it should launch a
           SOCKS server in the upstream side of the proxy.